ampledata/cookbook-style-guide/README.md

   end
   ```

-  Justification:
+#### Justification

-  - Imagine that traceback!
+  1. Imagine that traceback!
-  - `nil` will get passed to the `apache2_site` Resource?
+  2. `nil` will get passed to the `apache2_site` Resource?
 TK
-  - Flow of Resource processing will break here?
+  3. Flow of Resource processing will break here?
 TK
-  - It's easier to test for the existence of a key.
+  4. It's easier to test for the existence of a key.

-* If a Recipe contains more than a few lines of pure Ruby, you might fare better with a LWRP.
+### If a Recipe contains more than a few lines of pure Ruby, you might fare better with a LWRP.
-* Better yet, more than a few lines of Ruby in an LWRP might fare better as a Library.
+### Better yet, more than a few lines of Ruby in an LWRP might fare better as a Library.
-* Organize a Resources paramaters for easy program flow interpretation.
+### Organize a Resources paramaters for easy program flow interpretation.

   I don't like this example:

   ```Ruby
   # Yes
   some_resource 'some_name' do